Skip to main content

 Scriptural Centrality of Faith and Love

 Paul’s apostolic prayers consistently return to these touchstones.
-Ephesians 3:17–18: “that Christ may dwell in your hearts through faith—that you… may have power… to grasp how wide and long and high and deep is the love of Christ.”
+Ephesians 3:17–18: “that Christ may dwell in your hearts through faith—that you… may have power… to grasp how wide and long and high and deep is the love of Christ.
+Which goes on to say we are filled to the fullness of God, which Paul expresses as maturity later in Ephesians 4.

 The Church’s growth depends fundamentally on a lived apprehension of God’s truth and the outworking of love in community.